| return to the project page

 All workers go home

-Mr. Haygood takes trash to dumpster
+Mr. Haygood and 2 volunteers take trash to dumpster

-Financial plan
+Financial Plan

 A major part in any project, whether for Scouts, church, community, or a business, is funding.
 If you cannot come up with all the money you need, look at reducing the cost to get within your budget.
 You may even find that the project is too expensive and you will have to choose another one.

-Discuss who will be doing the work.
+In this section, discuss who will be doing the work.
 You do not need to state names (which you most likely will not know yet), just the number of people, what organization they are part of, and what special skills will be required.
 For example, are you going to need a carpenter?
-However, if you can make a list of potential helpers (with their phone numbers) it will help you get volunteers later.
 Describe how you are going to organize the workers to get the work done efficiently.
 Will they be divided into teams and, if so, who will lead the teams?
 What tasks will each team be doing?
 How will you use adult leaders?
-Discuss how you will ensure the safety of the workers.
 Remember, you do not have to DO any of the physical work yourself; you are responsible for LEADING others in carrying out the project and ensuring that everything is done the way you want it (i.e. show leadership).

 Work Site

 Where will the work be done?
 If you are going to build something, are you going to build it at the location where it will be used or somewhere else then moved?
 Remember, you must get permission to use any work site from the responsible person/owner.
 If the location where you are going to work requires special facilities or tools, state so.
-Think about how the weather will effect your work site.
+Think about how the weather will affect your work site.

 Transportation